Worker Voices Project: Perspectives from Ohio

 – David Megenhardt, executive director of United Labor Agency and Federal Reserve Bank of Cleveland board member

-This summer, the Community Development Departments across the Federal Reserve System are collaborating on the Worker Voice Project (WVP), an effort to hear perspectives from workers— particularly low-wage workers and workers of color—to better understand their experiences with employment both now and during the pandemic.
-The WVP builds on an understanding that policies impacting workers are often created without considering the perspectives of those the policies directly impact.
-Ultimately, this project aims to better inform research and policy decisions by factoring worker experiences into economic conditions.
+This summer, the Community Development Departments across the Federal Reserve System are collaborating on the Worker Voices Project (WVP), an effort to hear perspectives from workers— particularly low-wage workers and workers of color—to better understand their experiences with employment both now and during the pandemic.
+The WVP builds on an understanding that policies impacting workers are sometimes created without the perspective of the worker in mind, which can compromise positive outcomes for both workers and firms.
+Ultimately, this project aims to better inform research and policy decisions by helping to ensure worker experiences are factored into our understanding of economic conditions.

 There is much value in hearing directly from workers.
 David Snipes, grants director for the Greater Ohio Workforce Board Inc., notes, “This project, and themes from it, are critical components for assisting us in tailoring a workforce system that is more inclusive, resilient, safe, productive, and equitable.”
 And Laurie McKnight, director of Area 14 Workforce Development Board, points out that the WVP can help address the current hiring challenges that employers are experiencing, as “it will allow us to help businesses see what changes would make them more attractive places to work.”

 The Cleveland Fed held its first WVP listening session on June 15.
 This Notes from the Field entry highlights two themes that surfaced during the listening session.
 The themes are consistent with what our outreach team has been hearing throughout our region and overall reflect that workers are looking for more than simply a decent wage.
 Workers are prioritizing the aspects of a job that aren’t necessarily related to compensation; this is known as job quality in workforce development circles.